 These boots have a flood height of 5.5 inches, as measured from the bottom of the sole to the top of the waterproof/breathable eVent brand membrane.
 This liner provides an adequate barrier to incoming water, and we had no issue while testing this in our simulated 5-minute underwater test or testing during daily use in the backcountry.

 The eVent material proved to be slightly better than other membranes at allowing foot perspiration to breathe, so our feet never felt hot or clammy.
 The upper material is made from full-grain leather, which is treated with a waterproofing agent and sheds water well on its own while new, but care should be taken to treat this leather with aftermarket products to keep it beading water off.

 During our test period, we did not experience any durability concerns with the Sky Kaha, and they are new enough that not many other users have been able to report on long-term issues.
 This model has full-grain leather comprising it's upper and has beefed up its sole with firmer rubber compounds that should resist wear better than softer foam.
 The eyelets are for the most part protected with metal, and the traditional lacing system is easy to change out if a lace breaks in the field.

-No one can argue the $220 for a pair of hiking boots is cheap, but these boots do offer good value, as they provide outstanding comfort, and if you desire a plush ride on the trail, then these are worth every penny.
+These boots do offer good value, as they provide outstanding comfort.
+If you desire a plush ride on the trail, then these are worth every penny.

-We became fans of the Hoka Sky Kaha on day one.
+We became fans of the Hoka One One Sky Kaha on day one.
 Lacing them up for the first time, these shoes feel fast, lightweight, and surprisingly stable.
-Most of all, HOKA ONE ONE turned up comfort to 11 with this boot, reducing foot fatigue and soreness better than any other model tested.
+Most of all, Hoka turned up comfort to 11 with this boot, reducing foot fatigue and soreness better than any other model tested.
 Comfy feet make for great backpacking trips, and this pair nails it.